Headquartered in London and Newark, NJ, with subsidiaries and offices in over 40 countries in…

 The scope grows

 The team worked with the company to shape its roadmap and coach its teams and programs for nine months.
 “Word started to spread; people heard good things about what we were doing, and that led to another program,” says Segel.
 “From there, it snowballed.
-We continued identifying new areas where we could add value, and that led to another four coaches at the end of 2019 and end of 2020.”
+We continued identifying new areas where we could add value, and that led to another four coaches over the next two years.”